What Kills Long-Distance Relationships: These 12 Things

 2. When you and your partner have different goals

-One of the things that kills long-distance love is the difference in what you want out of it.
-Different people have different values and sometimes, love can’t overcome that.
-If you are expecting that you will be reunited after a few years of long-distance, but your partner has no fixed date of returning and doesn’t mind continuing indefinitely, then in such situations, it is best to end the relationship.
+One of the challenges of long-distance relationships is the difference in what both of you want out of it.
+Different people have different values and, sometimes, love can’t overcome the differences.
+If you are expecting that you will be reunited after a few months/years but your partner has no fixed date of returning and doesn’t mind continuing indefinitely, then it is best to end the relationship.

 Related Reading: 17 Signs You Are In An Incompatible Relationship